Preview Links and Website Localization

 In today's digital landscape, where websites serve as the gateway to global audiences, the process of content translation and localization plays a vital role.
 As organizations strive to reach diverse markets, they encounter the need for efficient and secure workflows that ensure high-quality translations while maintaining the integrity of the original content.

-Preview links have emerged as a valuable tool in this realm, offering a solution that promotes collaboration, enhances efficiency, and ultimately leads to impeccable final content.
+Preview links have been a valuable tool in this realm, offering a solution that promotes collaboration, enhances efficiency, and leads to impeccable final content.

 Preview links are URLs that provide access to draft content on a website.
 They can be tokenized, allowing reviewers to access and review the content without giving away numerous logins to the content management system (CMS) and thereby opening up security risks.